 Garlic Growers needed

+Revised August 24, 2025.
 My circumstances are changing.
 It was not possible to build two new raised cedar beds in the Monticello garden to plant my garlic seed for the 2025 crop.
-And the Shelby Park Community Garden (SPCG) in Louisville, KY where I plant my garlic will be reconfiguring their planting beds in the spring 2025.
-So there will be no beds that could hold the garlic October 2024-June 2025 because the beds will be deconstructed and new beds built in their place.
+And the Shelby Park Community Garden (SPCG) in Louisville, KY where I plant my garlic reconfigured their planting beds in May 2025.
+So there were no beds that could hold the garlic October 2024-June 2025 because the beds were all deconstructed and new beds built in their place.
 SPCG is grateful for a Tito’s Grant to revitalize our raised beds.
-However, these circumstances leave me in a quandary.
-Where will I plant the seed I saved from my 2024 crop?
+However, these circumstances left me in a quandary—where to plant the seed I saved from my 2024 crop?

-I’m looking for raised beds close to either of my homes where I can grow some of my seed.
-If you are a grower near me in Louisville or Monticello, will you plant some of my seed in your prepared soil, tend it through the growing season, and let me help harvest it in June, 2025?
+I’m looking for raised beds close to either of my garlic workshops where I can grow some of my seed.
+If you are a grower near me in Louisville or Monticello, will you plant some of my seed in your prepared soil, tend it through the growing season, and help me harvest it in May or June, 2026, that is, if I’m able to get to your beds at the right moment?
+One grower in 2025 recognized the stress on the plants and determined to harvest sooner than I could get there.
+That saved the crop.
+I am grateful for the knowledge and experience my growers already have and I rest on your best judgment in my absence from your location.

-If you want to try your hand at growing garlic with organic practices and you have a 4’x8’ raised bed area (or a size close to that or larger) that you could devote for this purpose for immediate planting of my garlic SEED, please contact me by text message to (502) 494-4052.
+If you want to try your hand at growing garlic with organic practices and you have a 4’x8’ raised bed area (or a size close to that or larger) that you could devote for this purpose for fall planting of my garlic SEED, please contact me by text message to (502) 494-4052.
+I’ve decided we will plant my seed this fall near Thanksgiving.

 Grower Commitments: